19 Vinegar Cleaning Hacks That’ll Save You Money

 From its top-tier position, the vinegar should evenly distribute among both levels.
 Then remove and enjoy your gleaming glassware.

 Forget renting a power washer!
 To eliminate that unwanted icky green stuff on your patio, spray it with full-strength distilled white vinegar.
 That’s it!
 Check out these nine ways to use a pressure washer that will blow your mind.

 I recently wrote to the Borden Company, asking what to do when their Elmer’s wood glue becomes too thick to use.
 They suggested mixing in a drop or two of vinegar.
 It sounded like an old wives’ tale, but I tried it and found it really works!
 Check out 53 of the most clever gluing tips and tricks from editors and readers of The Family Handyman.

 Simple Cleaner Soft Scrub

 Industrial soft scrub cleaners can contain strong chemical ingredients, but you can get your tub and shower just as clean with a homemade cleaner.
-This simple soft scrub recipe will clean a bathroom faster and better and uses a mixture of baking soda and vinegar, which will dissolve hard mineral deposits and easily cut through soap scum.
+This simple soft scrub recipe will clean a bathroom faster and better.
+It uses a mixture of baking soda and vinegar, which dissolves hard mineral deposits and easily cuts through soap scum.